hiromaily/go-crypto-wallet/README.md

 - [ ] Sent tx is not proceeded in bitcoin network if fee is not enough comparatively.
 So re-sending tx functionality is required adding more fee.

 ### For ETH
+- [ ] Add any useful APIs
 - [x] Key generating by HD Wallet
-- [ ] Add any useful APIs
-- [ ] Importing private key, how password is handled??
+- [x] Importing private key
-- [ ] Exporting addresses to watch wallet
+- [x] Exporting addresses to watch wallet
+- [x] Importing exported address in watch wallet
 - [ ] Creating unsigned raw transaction for deposit
 - [ ] Creating unsigned raw transaction for payment
 - [ ] Creating unsigned raw transaction for transfer
 - [ ] Signing on unsigned raw transaction
 - [ ] Sending signed transaction
+- [ ] How to manage password for private key

 ## Project layout patterns
 - The `pkg` layout pattern, refer to the [linked](https://medium.com/golang-learn/go-project-layout-e5213cdcfaa2) URLs for details.